 After the end of the workshop, I will be sending you e-handouts by email.

-A DSLR camera is ideally the best type of camera you can have if you want to really explore and experiment with photography.
+A DSLR or mirrorles camera are ideally the best types of cameras you can have if you want to really explore and experiment with photography.
 However, all camera devices are welcome, including smartphones or tablets and you will still benefit from the workshop.

 Refund & Cancellation Policy